mvextensions/mvbasic/doc/DeveloperIntro.md

 ## 2.3 Start the extension and finish development setup

-Since we're right there at prompt, start VSCode and tell it to open the directory we just cloned.
+Since we're right there at the prompt, start VSCode and tell it to open the directory we just cloned.

 ```
 src>code mvbasic